-Employees are entitled to appeal any gross misconduct dismissal.
-If an employee does decide to appeal a decision, the basis can be due to:
+Employees are entitled to appeal against any gross misconduct dismissal.
+If an employee does decide to appeal against a decision, the basis can be due to:

 The way the disciplinary action was taken against them.

 The evidence on which the employer has based a decision.

 E.g. if an employer thought something was true without having evidence or doesn't have enough evidence to support it.

 E.g. if they have acted differently in the past in similar disciplinaries and the action they're proposing is too harsh.

 Provide new evidence or reasons why disciplinary action shouldn't be taken.